Royal Commission into the New South Wales Police Service: Investigations and powers

-The Commission was granted considerable powers, even by the standards of a Royal Commission; in addition to the usual power to compel attendance, the giving of evidence and the production of documents and self-certification of warrants for electronic surveillance and bugs.
+The Commission was granted considerable powers, even by the standards of a royal commission; in addition to the usual power to compel attendance, the giving of evidence and the production of documents and self-certification of warrants for electronic surveillance, bugs and telephone intercepts.
 Commission officers were permitted to carry firearms and were conferred the powers of a constable of the NSW Police Service.
-Lying to or misleading the Commission was an offence carrying a sentence of up to 6 months imprisonment.
-However, for no obvious reason, the Commission was denied the power to intercept telephones, and this would prove to be a significant barrier to the Commission in gathering evidence of corruption.
+Most notably, lying to or misleading the Commission was an offence carrying a sentence of up to 6 months imprisonment.

-In contrast to the usual structure of Royal Commissions, which are staffed primarily by lawyers and administrators, the commission had three investigation teams composed of lawyers, accountants, investigators and current and former officers from every Australian and common-law jurisdiction excepting New South Wales.
-The commission also acquired the equipment and expertise so that it possessed the sophisticated covert surveillance capabilities it would need to effectively monitor the activities of groups of corrupt police officers and organised criminals.
+In contrast to the usual structure of royal commissions, which are staffed primarily by lawyers and administrators, the Commission had three investigation teams composed of lawyers, accountants, investigators and current and former officers from every Australian and common-law jurisdiction excepting New South Wales.
+The Commission also acquired the equipment and expertise so that it possessed the sophisticated covert surveillance capabilities it would need to effectively monitor the activities of groups of corrupt police officers and organised criminals.

-By 1995, the Commission had uncovered hundreds of instances of bribery, money laundering, drug trafficking, fabrication of evidence, destruction of evidence, fraud and serious assaults in the Criminal Investigation Branch (CIB) at Kings Cross.
-Participation in misconduct was the norm in the detective division and the senior levels of the CIB in Sydney's inner city were in corrupt relationships with major drug traffickers and the local criminal milieu.
-The Kings Cross detectives received payments akin to a "rent" from individuals like Bill Bayeh, Steve Hardas and "Fat" George; the payments totaled thousands of dollars per week, collected by Sergeant Trevor Haken and shared amongst the six Detective Sergeants and the Detective Inspector in charge (Graham "Chook" Fowler).
+By 1995, the Commission had uncovered hundreds of instances of bribery, money laundering, drug trafficking, fabrication of evidence, destruction of evidence, fraud and serious assaults in just the detective division of the Kings Cross patrol.
+Participation in misconduct was universal in the detective division of the Kings Cross patrol, and the senior levels of the branch had detective sergeants and the chief detective in a permanent corrupt relationship with major drug traffickers and the local criminal milieu.
+The Kings Cross detectives received payments akin to a "rent" from individuals like Bill Bayeh, Steve Hardas and "Fat" George; the payments totalled thousands of dollars per week, collected by Sergeant Trevor Haken and shared amongst the six detective sergeants and the chief detective (Graham "Chook" Fowler).
 This corrupt practice was known in police circles as "the laugh".